-VIGAMOX® (moxifloxacin hydrochloride ophthalmic solution) 0.5% is a sterile solution for topical ophthalmic use.
+VIGAMOX® (moxifloxacin ophthalmic solution) 0.5% is a sterile solution for topical ophthalmic use.
 Moxifloxacin hydrochloride is an 8-methoxy fluoroquinolone anti-infective, with a diazabicyclononyl ring at the C7 position.

 Contains: Active: Moxifloxacin 0.5% (5 mg/mL); Inactives: Boric acid, sodium chloride, and purified water.
 May also contain hydrochloric acid/sodium hydroxide to adjust pH to approximately 6.8.